October 28, 2015

 Listen to ‘Shellakybooky’

 From Ireland, Sue Healy is Literary Manager at the Finborough Theatre, London, a Lecturer in Creative Writing and Publishing at the University of Lincoln, a Creative Writing tutor at City Lit and the Irish Editor at TheTheatreTimes.com.
-She is an award-winning writer and playwright, her most recent play, Imaginationship (2018), enjoyed a sold out, extended run at the Finborough and was later selected for a staged-reading at the Stephen Joseph Theatre in Scarborough.
+She is an award-winning writer and playwright, her most recent play, Imaginationship (2018), enjoyed a sold out, extended run at the Finborough and later showed at the Stephen Joseph Theatre in Scarborough.
 Her previous stage productions include Cow (Etcetera Theatre, 2017) and Brazen (King’s Head Theatre, 2016), funded by Arts Council England.
 Her short plays have been performed at the Criterion (Criterion New Writing Showcase), Arcola (The Miniaturists) and Hackney Attic (Fizzy Sherbet Shorts).
 Her radio work includes nine plays broadcast on BBC Radio 4 (Opening Lines winner), WLRfm and KCLR96fm.
 Sue’s prose has won The Molly Keane Award, HISSAC Prize, Escalator Award, Meridian Prize and has been published in nine literary journals and anthologies including: The Moth, Flight, Tainted Innocence, New Writer, Duality, HISSAC, New European Writers.
 She has been writer-in-residence on Inis Oírr, Aran Islands, and at the Heinrich Boll Cottage on Achill Island.
 She has also benefitted from annual artist residencies at the Tyrone Guthrie Centre, and at Ginestrelle, Assisi in Italy.
 An academic with a PhD in modern theatre history, specifically the Royal Court Theatre, Sue has presented her research internationally.
 She spent eleven years in Budapest, editing Hungary A.M.
 She has a PhD in modern theatre history (Royal Court Theatre) and is a UEA Creative Writing MA alumna.
 View all posts by suehealy

 This entry was posted on Wednesday, October 28th, 2015 at 13:52 and tagged with Andrew Holden, clodagh power, ema lemon, eugene sully, jenni ledwell, Jim Nolan, Kieran Walsh, Michael Power, nicholas kavanagh, shellakybooky, sue healy, suehealy, wlrfm and posted in Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.